pikkuruusu/fullstackopen2022-part3/README.md

 # fullstackopen2022-part3
 Exercises from Fullstackopen 2022 part 3

+Frontpage can be found here: <https://lit-harbor-53642.herokuapp.com/>
-The app can be found here: <https://lit-harbor-53642.herokuapp.com/api/persons>
+The api can be found here: <https://lit-harbor-53642.herokuapp.com/api/persons>